alexcarpenter/ibrewmyown.coffee/src/interviews/2025-02-10-matthew-spade.md

 ## What does your brewing setup look like?

-At home starts with a Commandante hand grinder, Timemore scales, various glass carafes (Kinto, Hay, Gramage, Service Projects,), wooden + glass dripper by Service Projects or a white porcelain one created by a friend from Ireland, then a basic Hario long spout kettle.
+At home starts with a Commandante hand grinder, Timemore scales, various glass carafes (Kinto, Hay, Gramage, Service Projects), wooden + glass dripper by Service Projects or a white porcelain one created by a friend from Ireland, then a basic Hario long spout kettle.

 I’ve usually got a few different filters on the go each week, just mixing them on each day and depending if anyone is popping around.
 Ceramics are a big deal for me, it’s something I’m pretty obsessed with, so we have something nice and tactile to go with the brews.